maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + **Feedback : Juniper junos rpc executes one or more RPCs and returns the result.**

 ### Junos Ansible modules
++ Ansible code modules are typically written in 'Python' +
 + junos_rpc
 + junos_facts
 + **Feedback : "junos_rpc runs an arbitrary RPC over NetConf on a Junos device, and junos_facts collects facts from remote Junos devices."**